 The law (Children and Families Act 2014) requires that schools in England take steps to support children with medical conditions.
 Glue ear can be regarded as a ‘medical condition’.
-Schools must also follow government guidance called Supporting pupils with medical conditions at school.
+Schools must also follow government guidance called Supporting children with medical conditions.
 This guidance requires schools to make sure that:

 - children with medical conditions are supported so that they have full access to education, including to physical education and school trips